 Video instructions below

-(click the triangle on the image to watch and if you are using a tablet or phone, hold your device horizontal for better viewing)
+(Use the triangle on the image to turn on the video and if you are using a tablet or phone, hold your device horizontal for better viewing)

 Start out by marking the placement of the 9 holes on the wooden half-moons.
 I marked the center and outsides first as you can see in my video tutorial and then filled in the rest which makes even placement easier.